National School Lunch and National School Breakfast Programs (NSLP and NSBP)

 Q1: One of my children attends public school and the other attends preschool at a day care center.
 Does my family have to submit an application for free meals?

-A1: The student attending public school does not require an approved application to avail of free school meals.
+A1: The student eating meals at public school does not require an approved application to avail of free school meals.
 The child attending the day care center is not eligible for free school meals without a free meal application approved by CNP.
 Make sure to include all household members on the application, including the students attending public schools.
 CEP benefits are not based on households, but on attendance at a CNMI public school.
-CEP benefits do not transfer to children attending private schools and day care centers.
+CNMI PSS CEP benefits do not transfer to children attending private schools and day care centers.

 Q2: My son attends a day care center in the morning and goes to kindergarten in the afternoon at a public school.
 Does my family have to submit an application for free meals?